 Fuentes has always been remarkable for the voraciousness of his intellectual appetites.
-He has displayed throughout his career an exceptional capacity for the appropriation of literary, cultural and ideological trends [...].3
+He has displayed throughout his career an exceptional capacity for the appropriation of literary, cultural and ideological trends [...].

 Fuentes's interest in philosophy has been well attested by scholars.
 He lived in Paris in 1950, during the apogee of existentialism and, as Van Delden has pointed out, was au fait with the various intellectual and literary trends of the period, both in Europe and elsewhere.
 Part of an intellectual circle that included the Cuban, Alejo Carpentier, the Argentine, Julio Cortázar and, of course, Octavio Paz, Fuentes revelled in the creative liberty offered by the French capital.
-Of his relationship with Paz, Fuentes remarked: 'I remember
+Of his relationship with Paz, Fuentes remarked: 'I remember Paz in the so-called existentialist nightclubs of the time in Paris, in discussion with [...]
+Albert Camus'.
+Furthermore, Fuentes offers testimony of the richness of his experience in Paris in the character of Victor Heredia from his novel, Una familia lejana (1980):

-2 Antonio C. Márquez, 'Faulkner's Presence in Latin American Literature', Revista Española de Estudios Norteamericanos, 5 (1992), 11-25 (p.
+&lt;sup>2 Antonio C. Márquez, 'Faulkner's Presence in Latin American Literature', Revista Española de Estudios Norteamericanos, 5 (1992), 11-25 (p.
 15).

-3 Maarten Van Delden, Carlos Fuentes, Mexico and Modernity, (Tennesse: Vanderbilt University Press, 1998), p.
+&lt;sup>3 Maarten Van Delden, Carlos Fuentes, Mexico and Modernity, (Tennesse: Vanderbilt University Press, 1998), p.
 109.